Spirometry

 (National Asthma Council, Australia, 2010)

 You should receive specific instructions from the doctor, nurse, or hospital department that does this test.
 Always follow these carefully.
-If you are on any inhalers, take these along with you to your appointment.
-You may be asked to avoid things that can affect your breathing before the test, such as:²

-• drinking alcohol or drinks containing caffeine
+• Avoid drinking alcohol or drinks containing caffeine and avoid smoking a few hours before the test.

-• eating a large meal
+• Avoid eating a large meal or doing strenuous exercise.

 Spirometry is quite a safe test, but blowing out hard can increase the pressure in your chest, tummy (abdomen or puku) and eyes.
-You may be advised not to have spirometry if you have:²
+You may be advised not to have spirometry if you have:

 • unstable angina or have had a recent heart attack or stroke